-of Shares Deliverable Maturity Hedge Price per Share (a) C ap Price (b) 42,955,236 2023 \$40.95 \$ 49.55
+of Shares Deliverable Maturity Hedge Price per Share (a) ap Price (b) 42,955,236 2023 \$40.95 \$ 49.55

-- (a) Represents the price below which we are provided with downside protection and above which we retain upside appreciation.
-Also represents the price used in determining the cash proceeds payable to us at inception of the contracts. - (b) Represents the price up to which we receive the benefit of stock price appreciation.
+(a) Represents the price below which we are provided with downside protection and above which we retain upside appreciation.
+Also represents the price used in determining the cash proceeds payable to us at inception of the contracts.